Bill Kibby: Postscript

 In January 1944, Kibby's remains were re-interred in the El Alamein War Cemetery maintained by the Commonwealth War Graves Commission.
 In the same year, a memorial trust was established and raised A£1,001, which was used to purchase a house on Third Avenue, Helmsdale, for Mabel and their daughters.
 Along with the Victoria Cross, Kibby was also entitled to the 1939–1945 Star, Africa Star with 8th Army clasp, Defence Medal, War Medal 1939–1945 and Australia Service Medal 1939–1945.
 Later, Mabel donated his medal set to the Australian War Memorial; it is on display in the Hall of Valour.

 In 1947, Kibby's father John met Field Marshal Bernard Montgomery, who had commanded the Allied forces during the Second Battle of El Alamein, when he visited Adelaide.
 In 1956, the soldiers' mess at Woodside Barracks in the Adelaide Hills was named for Kibby.
 In 1996, a rest area on the Federal Highway near Yarra, New South Wales was named after him.
-A veteran's shed and a street in Loxton are also named after him.
+There are a Kibby Avenue and Kibby Reserve in an area of Glenelg North devoted to South Australian Victoria Cross and George Cross recipients.
+A veteran's shed and a street in Loxton are also named after Kibby.